Llangywer

 Llangywer (or Llangower) is a community near Bala, Gwynedd, Wales.
-It is in the historic county of Merionethshire, and is located on the south side of Bala Lake.
+It is in the historic county of Merionethshire, and is located on the south side of Llyn Tegid (Bala Lake).
 In 2011 the population of Llangywer was 260, with 67.2% of them able to speak Welsh.

 Notable people from the community include the poet Euros Bowen, who was vicar of St Cywair's Church, which is a Grade II listed building, although it is now empty.

 Bala Lake Railway runs past the village of Llangywer.
 The community includes the hamlet of Rhos-y-gwaliau.

-Llangywer has a church dedicated to St. Cywair, which is now closed; a village hall which hosts the annual Sioe Llangywer; a miniature narrow gauge railway halt; and a spit of land in Bala Lake, forming a public shore and caravan camping site.
+Llangywer has a church dedicated to St. Cywair, which is now closed; a village hall which hosts the annual Sioe Llangywer; a miniature narrow gauge railway halt; and a spit of land in Llyn Tegid, forming a public shore and caravan camping site.

 History and antiquities

 A medieval motte and bailey castle, Castell Gronw is near the outlet of the lake.

 In the Middle Ages, Llangywer was one of three parishes of the commote of Uwch Tryweryn in the cantref of Penllyn.
 Cwm Cynllwyd, which rises in the direction of Bwlch y Groes, marks the western boundary of the parish, which rises to the east towards the southern Berwyn mountains.
 It is a very mountainous area, with most of the habitations lying on the strip of low-lying land on the shore of Bala Lake.

 Llangywer is also notable for the folk song: